 Advise HMICFRS, the College of Policing and the Independent Office for Police Conduct (IOPC) within 56 days of the date of publication of this report whether they accept the recommendations made to them.
 Chief constables should direct their responses to the NPCC, and police and crime commissioners should direct their responses to the Association of Police and Crime Commissioners.
-The NPCC and Association of Police and Crime Commissioners will then share the collated responses with the College of Policing, IOPC and HMICFRS.
+The NPCC and Association of Police and Crime for Police conducts and Crime Commissioners will then share the collated responses with the College of Policing, IOPC and HMICFRS.